Mouleshwar3238/Electric_Motor_Speed_Torque_Prediction/README.md

   </table>

 ## Linear SVR (Support Vector Regression)
-* The standard SVR model tries to find a function that best predicts the continuous output value for a given input value, and can use both linear and non-linear kernels.
+* In general, the SVR model tries to find a function that best predicts the continuous output value for given input value(s), and can use both linear and non-linear kernels.
 * Linear SVR provides better results than the standard SVR model for large datasets, but only uses the linear kernel.
 <table>
   <thead>